leegusckd/odin-recipes/README.md

 I am building a basic recipe website

-It is a simple website that will consist of a main index page which will have links to a few recipes
+It is a simple website that will consist of a main index page which will have links to a few recipes.
+Swag